 Packaging can also be marked with information regarding quality checks.
 Quality control labels indicate when certain checks have taken place and are colour coded for easy identification.
-This ensures that only fully approved packages leave the warehouse.
+This ensures that only fully approved items leave the warehouse.

-We all know that time is money, and a lot of time can be wasted if your packaging is not organised effectively, or if you do not have the right tools to get loads packed and wrapped quickly for transit.
-With packaging that is easy to use and tools that minimise packing time, the number of workers required to pack each load can be reduced, freeing them up to do other tasks.
+Time is money.
+And a lot of time can be wasted if your packaging is not organised effectively.
+Not having the right tools doesn’t help either!
+With packaging that is easy to use, and tools that minimise packing time, you can improve your operational efficiency.

-The delivery speed of products is accelerated when efficient packaging processes are in place, and this increase in productivity can be passed on throughout the supply chain.
-When you combine this with proper labelling and quality packaging that is suited to the product, you can save time and money and reduce the risk of damage occurring.
+The delivery speed of products is accelerated when efficient packaging processes are in place.
+Combine this with proper labelling, and quality packaging that is suited to the product, and you can save time and money.
+It will also reduce the risk of damage occurring.

-Whilst packaging can make storing your goods simpler, you can also free up space by getting ‘just in time’ deliveries of the packaging you need when you need it.
-Here at Springpack, we offer a stock holding service, so you can order and have quantities delivered when it’s convenient for you.
-You can get in touch on 0800 651 0110 to find out more about this service.
+Whilst packaging can make storing your goods simpler, you can also free up space by getting ‘just in time’ deliveries.
+We offer a stock holding service, so you can order and have quantities delivered when it’s convenient for you.
+Give us a call on 01905 457 000 to find out more about this service.

-Whilst it may be tempting to use the same box for every product, this amounts to a significant amount of unnecessary packaging waste and increases the likelihood of damage.
+Whilst it may be tempting to use the same box for every product, this could lead to waste.
+It could increase the likelihood of damage too.
 Every product is different and requires packaging to suit.
 Factors to consider when choosing packaging include the size, shape and weight.
 Sustainability might play a part too.
-These factors will dictate the packaging type and material that you choose, and in turn will impact how well the package is preserved in transit.
+These factors will dictate the type, and material, that you need.